nopara73/ForeverAloneProgramming/README.md

 |---|
 |If nobody supervises you, you have to supervise yourself.|

-Time flew, things changed, books were read, experience were gained and I found myself using a reduced, lean, flexible and completely raped version of AUP.
+Time flew, things changed, books were read, experience was gained and I found myself using a reduced, lean, flexible and completely raped version of AUP.
 Now, the time has finally came to armor myself with a guide on this development process.

 ## Disclaimer: